 By Mike Miller May 8, 2025

-The USS Massachusetts shipwreck lies off Pensacola, Florida.
+The USS Massachusetts shipwreck lies off the coast of Pensacola, Florida.
 It’s a Florida Underwater Archaeological Preserve.
 Sunk in 1921, the battleship rests in 26–30 feet of water.

 Divers explore its remains, now an artificial reef.
 The site blends history and marine life and is a draw for divers and history fans.

-Launched in 1893, the USS Massachusetts (BB-2) was an Indiana-class battleship.
+The wreck of USS Massachusetts off Pensacola in 2002The USS Massachusetts (BB-2) was an Indiana-class battleship launched in 1893.
 It served in the Spanish-American War, aiding the blockade of Cuba.

 It’s accessible year-round, free, via dive charters like MBT Divers or H2O Below.
 The site is in Fort Pickens State Aquatic Preserve.